Used 2005 GMC Safari

 The Used 2005 GMC Safari is offered in the following submodels: Safari Minivan.
 Available styles include Rwd 3dr Minivan (4.3L 6cyl 4A), and AWD 3dr Minivan (4.3L 6cyl 4A).

-What's a good price on a Used 2005 GMC Safari?
+What's a good price for a New 2005 GMC Safari?

-Which used 2005 GMC Safaris are available in my area?
+Which 2005 GMC Safaris are available in my area?

 Shop Edmunds' car, SUV, and truck listings of over 6 million vehicles to find a cheap new, used, or certified pre-owned (CPO) 2005 GMC Safari for sale near.
-Simply research the type of car you're interested in and then select a used car from our massive database to find cheap prew-owned vehicles for sale near you.
-Once you have identified a used vehicle you're interested in, check the Carfax and Autocheck vehicle history reports, read dealer reviews, and find out what other owners paid for the Used 2005 GMC Safari.
+There are currently 1 new 2005 Safaris listed for sale in your area, with list prices as low as $2,000 and mileage as low as 172777 miles.
+Simply research the type of car you're interested in and then select a car from our massive database to find cheap vehicles for sale near you.
+Once you have identified a used vehicle you're interested in, check the AutoCheck vehicle history reports, read dealer reviews, and find out what other owners paid for the 2005 GMC Safari.

-Can't find a used 2005 GMC Safaris you want in your area?
+Can't find a new 2005 GMC Safaris you want in your area?
 Consider a broader search.

-Find a used GMC Safari for sale - 3 great deals out of 8 listings starting at $11,840.
+Find a new GMC Safari for sale - 3 great deals out of 15 listings starting at $8,937.